 With extremely limited public transportation available in the Mid-Coast, many of our clients traditionally have been unable to access critical services and resources essential to their success.
 Our dedicated van shuttles clients to their jobs or employment interviews, childcare facilities, education, and healthcare and service providers.
 About 72% of the adults we serve do not have access to a reliable vehicle.
 We put about 1500-2000 miles a month on the van which was graciously donate through a program with Darlings Auto Group.
 In 2017 private donors added a van to our youth program to allow us to offer young people the opportunity to participate in cultural and social field trips they otherwise wouldn’t have been able to access as well as drive them home after our warm suppers at the Teen Center.
 Also in 2017, through another private donor we added a Ford Focus to our transportation lineup allowing the ability to book more than one transport at any particular time, and utilize the more fuel-efficient vehicle when fewer clients were needed to be transported at any one time.

 Opened in 2017, our Welcome Center allows us to quickly extend care, services, and resources to the homeless in crisis, including shower and laundry facilities.

-The Supply Center features a food pantry of shelf-stable goods, proteins, produce, and other items to address food insecurity issues of the individuals we work with.
-Partnering withe local food stores to utilize fresh rescue as well as state-wide partner Good Shepherd Food Bank and the USDA we were able to deliver nearly 54,000 meals in 2017 and served another nearly 6000 hot meals between our family shelter and our youth program.
+The Supply Center features a food pantry of shelf-stable goods, proteins, produce, and other items to address food insecurity issues facing our clients.
+Partnering with fresh rescue programs at local grocery stores, as well as state-wide partner Good Shepherd Food Bank and the USDA, we were able to deliver nearly 54,000 meals in 2017 and served another almost 6,000 hot meals at our family shelter and youth program.